Can large inhomogeneities generate target patterns?

 Similarly, because the function $K$ is a solution to $\Delta_0 K + b g_f=0$, then we may write

 Therefore,

 From the definition of $\chi_M$ it is clear that all terms involving a derivative of this function are localized and have compact support.
-Because the value of $M$ in the definition of $\chi_M$ was chosen so that the expression $1 + a \log r + \eps K $ is never zero, we see that the term in brackets is also bounded and with compact support.
+Because the value of $M$ in the definition of $\chi_M$ was chosen to vanish whenever the expression $1 + a \log r + \eps K $ is $\leq 0$, we see that the term in brackets is also bounded and with compact support.
 In addition, this term is as regular as the function $K \in R^k_\sigma$, and is therefore in $H^{k+2}(\R^2)$.
 On the other hand, the function $(1- \chi_M) \eps g_f$ behaves like $g_f$ at infinity and as a result it is in the same space as the inhomogeneity.
 Finally, because $ \Delta_0 \log r = 0 $ on $\R^2 \setminus \{0\}$, the function $\Delta_0 (\chi \log r) $ is localized and smooth.
 Taking all this into account, we may conclude that $G_1$ is in the space $H^k_\sigma(\R^2)$.

 \end{proof}